AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 #### Battle Order

-Pokemon can be swapped around to determine what order they come in when starting, or when one faints.
+Monsters can be swapped around to determine what order they come in when starting, or when one faints.

-#### Pokemon storage
+#### Monster storage

-Pokemon not in the player's party are sent to a storage PC.
+Monsters not in the player's party are sent to a storage PC.

 #### Store menus

 Store allow you to buy items.
 Inventory is controlled by inventory lists.
 Player must have the required money to buy items.
 Items can be batch-purchased.

-### Pokemon
+### Monsters

-Pokemon are ther individual creatures caught and used to battle and navigate the environment.
+Monsters are ther individual creatures caught and used to battle and navigate the environment.

 #### Data structure